At least three dead after AU helicopter crashes at airport in Somalia

 The helicopter, which belonged to the Ugandan Air Force but was being operated by the African Union Support and Stabilisation Mission in Somalia (AUSSOM), had taken off from Baledogle Airfield in the Lower Shabelle region with eight people on board, he said.

-The fate of the remaining five people on board has yet to be determined, said a Ugandan military spokesperson.
+Three of the people on board survived the incident, according to a Ugandan military spokesperson.

+AUSSOM also confirmed that at least three people had survived the crash, which it said took place at around 7.30am (04:30GMT) local time.

+The survivors were taken to the AUSSOM hospital, it added, without giving details about their health.

 Witnesses described the helicopter plummeting to the ground and exploding, causing a fire.